-These little coconut energy bites took about five minutes to whip up.
+These energy balls are the ultimate quick and easy treat – they took about five minutes to whip up.
 I love to make a batch of these and then store them in the fridge – that way, when I need a little something sweet, I can grab one (or two!) of these.
 And since they contain healthy ingredients like coconut and hemp seeds, they give me a little energy without a big sugar crash.

 How long do energy bites stay fresh in the refrigerator?

 You can store energy bites for up to a week in the refrigerator, or up to three months in the freezer.

 It can be tricky to find dates that are not cross contaminated with nuts.
 I know many brands will say that they are packaged in the same facility as nuts or peanuts.
 A brand to look into is Sun Date, which was a date-only facility the last time I checked.
 Of course, you should always contact the company yourself to make sure a product is safe for you.

 If you can’t have hemp seeds, you can add sunflower seeds or pumpkin seeds instead.
 If you prefer to leave the seeds out, you can add some shredded coconut.